 Dear friends, at this time our rectory staff are back in the office from 9 AM to 3 PM during the week to assist you, and we priests are happy to address your spiritual needs, as well.
 Simply call the rectory if you need to meet with one of us.

 Please sign up for our e-news (scroll down for the sign up form) and follow our Facebook page at St. Joseph the Worker Parish for all of the latest information.
 We are live-streaming the Mass on Sundays at 9 AM here on our YouTube channel.
 I hope you will join us online if you are not able to come to church while the obligation is still lifted.
+We are offering Mass in the parking lot near the chapel when you tune your radio to 94.3 FM at 9 AM on Sundays.
+Communion is distributed in the grotto.
 Let's keep holy the Lord's day in every way possible at this time.

 Please be assured of our prayers and let us pray that this virus will soon be overcome.
 I ask that you continue to pray for all of our sick and those caring for them.